Rangi42/polishedcrystal/README.md

 * Add: Sleep lasts 1-3 turns, not 1-7
 * Add: Hex doubles damage if foe has a status condition
 * Add: Fishing works 75% of the time, not 50%
+* Add: Paralyze and Freeze animations play each turn
 * Fix: Some sprites glitch when walking
 * Fix: Firebreather Bill was using Kimono Girl Sayo's name and Pokémon
 * Fix: Evolution by held item no longer happens without the right item